Showcasing the Spectacle of Bird Migration

 Curious about when, where, and how far birds migrate?
 Want to watch migration in your area as it happens?
 Find all this and more...

-We use weather radar to detect and predict the numbers and flight directions of migratory birds aloft to support bird conservation and expand our understanding of migratory bird movement.
+We use weather radar to detect and predict the numbers and flight directions of migrating birds aloft to support bird conservation and expand our understanding of migratory bird movement.

 Migration Tools